University Catalog

 Basic understanding of optical response of materials based on classical and quantum models.
 Particular focus on all phenomena involving light in semiconductors and their optoelectronic applications.
 Optical properties of solid materials with reduced dimensionality such as thin films and quantum wells and dots.

-MSE 5335.
-ELECTRICAL PROPERTIES OF MATERIALS.
+MSE 5337.
+MAGNETIC AND OPTICAL PROPERTIES OF MATERIALS.
 3 Hours.

 MSE 5339.
 FAILURE ANALYSIS AND RELIABILITY ENGINEERING.
 3 Hours.